Martinomagnifico/reveal-pug-scss-starter/README.md

 As mentioned before: any other dependency in the `dependencies` object in the `package.json` file will be treated the same: it will be copied to the assets folder.

-For example, to add the Appearance plugin, change the package.json file like this:
+For example, to add the [Appearance](https://github.com/Martinomagnifico/reveal.js-appearance) plugin, install it with `npm install reveal.js-appearance`.
+The package.json file will then look like this:

 ```javascript
 "dependencies": {